 It is sometimes possible to change your home loan from a variable rate of interest to a fixed rate of interest.
 One reason to do this is to make your payments the same each month.

-Not all lenders offer fixed rate mortgages.
+Not all mortgage lenders offer fixed rate mortgages.
 To find out if yours does, contact them and see if you can refinance for a fixed rate loan.

 Ability to Borrow Against Equity

 The low interest rates we are currently experiencing mean that now is the time to refinance if you wish to borrow against your home’s equity.
 Interest rates may rise in the near future.
 So, if you don’t take advantage of refinancing now while rates are low, you could regret it later.